Another Falcons collapse: Foles' 3 TDs lead 30-26 Bears win - WHIZ News

 UPON FURTHER REVIEW

-Foles pushed the Bears down the field on his first possession, connecting with Miller on a play that was initially ruled a 17-yard touchdown pass even though Darqueze Dennard came away with the ball.
-After reviewing the replay, the officials ruled that Miller never had control and awarded an interception to Dennard.
+Foles pushed the Bears down the field on his first possession, connecting with Robinson on a play that was initially ruled a 21-yard touchdown pass even though Darqueze Dennard came away with the ball.
+After reviewing the replay, the officials ruled that Robinson never had control and awarded an interception to Dennard.

-With just under 11 minutes remaining, Foles delivered another apparent touchdown on fourth down, connecting over the middle to Robinson on a 21-yard throw.
-But a replay showed that Robinson trapped the ball against the turf, turning the ball over to the Falcons on downs.
+With just under 11 minutes remaining, Foles delivered another apparent touchdown on fourth down, connecting over the middle to Miller on a 17-yard throw.
+But a replay showed the receiver trapped the ball against the turf, turning the ball over to the Falcons on downs.

 Turns out, Foles was just getting warmed up.